Chat History

 Guide to accessing chat history with the EVI.

-EVI captures detailed histories of conversations, allowing developers to review and analyze past interactions.
-This guide provides an overview of Chats and Chat Groups, instructions for retrieving chat transcripts and expression measurements, and steps to access reconstructed audio.
+EVI records detailed conversation histories, enabling developers to review and analyze past chat sessions.
+This guide introduces Chats and Chat Groups, and explains how to retrieve chat transcripts, expression measurements, and reconstructed audio.

-If data retention is disabled, Chat history will not be recorded, and previous Chat data and audio reconstruction will not be retrievable.
+If data retention is disabled, chat history will not be recorded.
+This means past chat data and audio reconstructions will no longer be accessible or retrievable.

 Chats vs Chat Groups

-EVI organizes conversation history into Chats and Chat Groups.
+EVI organizes conversation history into two levels: Chats and Chat Groups.

-• Chats: Represents a single session from the moment a WebSocket connection is established until it disconnects.
-Each Chat contains messages and events recorded during that specific session.
+• Chats represent individual sessions, beginning when a WebSocket connection is established and ending when it closes.
+Each chat contains the messages and events recorded during that session.

-• Chat Groups: Links related chats to provide continuity across interactions.
-A group can contain one or more chats, allowing ongoing conversations to be tracked even when users reconnect to continue from a previous interaction.
+• Chat Groups link related chats to maintain continuity across multiple sessions.
+A group can contain one or more chats, allowing conversations to persist even when users disconnect and reconnect.

-When a new Chat session begins, it creates a new Chat Group by default.
-However, if the Chat resumes a previous session, it is added to the existing Chat Group, ensuring the conversation’s history and context are preserved across multiple Chats.
+By default, a new chat session creates a new chat group.
+If the session resumes a previous conversation, the new chat is added to the existing chat group, preserving the full interaction history and context across sessions.

-Each Chat has a unique ID and a chat_group_id field that links it to its associated Chat Group.
-Similarly, each Chat Group has its own unique ID, enabling the retrieval of individual sessions or entire groups of related sessions.
+Each Chat has a unique chat_id and a chat_group_id that links it to its corresponding Chat Group.
+Similarly, each Chat Group has its own ID, allowing you to retrieve individual sessions or entire sequences of related interactions.

 1curl -G https://api.hume.ai/v0/evi/chats \